tungstenfabric/website/README.md

 * Subscribe to the [dev@lists.tungsten.io] mailing list.
 If you wish, there are also [several other mailing lists] you can join as well.

-* Temporarily, subscribe to the [tungsten-dev@googlegroups.com] Google Group in order to get access to the [Tungsten Fabric Community Drive].
-There you can find legal and technical docs, event decks and similar resources to boost your understanding of Tungsten Fabric.
-This material will eventually be moving to [the wiki] or Git repositories but currently there is useful info that is only available on the Community Drive.
+* The wiki currently contains legal and technical docs, event decks and similar resources to boost your understanding of Tungsten Fabric.
+This material will eventually be moving to [the wiki] or Git repositories.

 * [Join Slack].
 Post your questions to relevant channels, don't abuse @here, get help and help others.
 The mailing list works best for long-running discussions; Slack is great for ad-hoc conversations.

 * Before you push anything, you'll need to sign a Contributor License Agreement or CLA: either Individual CLA (ICLA) if you are an independent contributor, or Corporate CLA (CCLA).
 We suggest you sign a CCLA if you are employed at a company which pays you for your Tungsten Fabric-related work.
 CCLA also simplifies things if your teammates plan to contribute as well.
 Both ICLA and CCLA are legal documents.
 Please read them carefully.
 It's usually smart to run the document past your company's legal department before signing and submitting it, if only to verify that your contribution will be within your company's policy.
-You can find all ICLA/CCLA documents in the [Tungsten Fabric Community Drive].
+You can find all ICLA/CCLA documents in the [Tungsten Fabric CLA Wiki].

 * If you've found a bug, [file a bug report] against the respective release in Jira.
 Be sure to describe both expected and actual behavior.
 You'll need